neongreen/cnc/spec.md

 also i still see HG# in the html output. it should never be there.
 HG# stands for a hivegame nick. its a tagged string used internally.

+--- spec update 4:

+ok everything from above has been implemented.

+now i want

+- outsider players to show up as @foo instead of foo
+- bot players should still show up, just not be considered when calculating outsiders
+- each cell should have two rows, one showing number of rated games, second in smaller gray font showing number of unrated games